NathanKr/core-web-vitals-cls-playground/README.md

 </ol>

 <h2>Bounded width</h2>
-If the image is not bound in width \ height by its parent then this is non issue - simply provide width \ height to the img element.
-More interesting probem is when the parent has pre defined width ==> brut force using the img width \ height may solve the cls problem but cause the image to be distorted thus reduce the user experience and may reduce the page speed insight 'best practice' score
+<p>If the image is not bound in width \ height by its parent then this is non issue - simply provide width \ height to the img element --> check tab simpleSolution (url simple-no-parent-bound)</p>
+More interesting probem is when the parent has pre defined width ==> brut force using the img width \ height may solve the cls problem but cause the image to be distorted thus reduce the user experience and may reduce the page speed insight 'best practice' score. check tab uiProblemWithBoundParent (url ui-problem-fixed-parent-width)

 <h2>Solution</h2>
+<h3>html img elemnt</h3>
+tab aspectRatioHtmlImgFixedParent (url img-aspect-ratio-fixed-parent-width)</p>
+<h3>next.js Image component</h3>
+tab aspectRatioNextImageFixedParent (url next.js-image-aspect-ratio-fixed-parent-width)

-This is the basic idea
+<h3>This is the basic idea</h3>
 <ul>
-<li><h3>Parent side</h3> By providing the parent width and the image aspect ratio the browser can prepare the layout for the parent in terms of bounding reactangle so no layout shift</li>
+<li><h4>Parent side</h4> By providing the parent width and the image aspect ratio the browser can prepare the layout for the parent in terms of bounding reactangle so no layout shift</li>
-<li><h3>Image side</h3> we took care of the width and height via the parent and now the image simply need to fill the parent using width 100% for html img element or fill for next.js Image component</li>
+<li><h4>Image side</h4> we took care of the width and height via the parent and now the image simply need to fill the parent using width 100% for html img element or fill for next.js Image component</li>
-<li><h3> image width < parent width</h3> fill the parent react is ok for image width > parent width because no UI distortion in this case (infoBig) .
+<li><h4> image width < parent width</h4> fill the parent react is ok for image width > parent width because no UI distortion in this case (infoBig) .
 However filling the parent in case the image width < parent width might cause distortion.
 To eliminate it you can bound the parent max-width to the image width and this is done by providing imgWidthPx in IImageWithAspectRatio  </li>
 </ul>

+<h3>Implementation</h3>

-<h3>html img element</h3>
+<h4>html img element</h4>

 ```tsx
   const { imgSrc, title } = info;